mikesmullin/async2/README.md

     done()
 ```

-How about to you JavaScript developers?
+Exhibit B: How about to you JavaScript developers?

 ```coffeescript
 called = false